 - Fin Garden in Kashan (UNESCO World Heritage): You have visited the historical city of Kashan, and now you need somewhere to rest.
 Our suggestion is a lush Persian garden in the middle of this dry land.
 Baghe Fin, with its beautiful traditional architecture, is an engineering masterpiece from the 17th

-- Chehel Sotoun Palace in Isfahan: An old Safavid palace in the middle of a Persian garden, the long pool leading to it, the lion sculptures, wooden columns and their reflection in the pool.
-When you go inside, you see all the paintings of lovers, wars and the royal banquets.
+- Chehel Sotoun Palace in Isfahan: An old Safavid palace in the middle of a Persian garden, the long pool leading to it, the lion sculptures, wooden columns, and their reflection in the pool.
+When you go inside, you see all the paintings of lovers, wars, and royal banquets.

 - Vank Cathedral in Isfahan: You may first think the building is a mosque with its dome at the top, but after entering it, you’ll see a large old church from the 17th century made by Armenian immigrants.
 The well-preserved Biblical murals are the astonishing scene when you get into the main hall.

 - Menar Jonban in Isfahan: The first question after visiting these shaking minarets is how possible it has been working for centuries.
 Be careful to be there at the time of shaking.
 When the operator shakes one minaret, the other one shakes by itself.
 It’s an engineering dilemma from the 14th

 - Lariha House Museum in Yazd: An archetype of traditional houses of Yazd.
 For visiting the unique art and architecture in its yard, traditional wooden doors, stained glass windows, and genuine windcatcher, you must pass through a 1000-year-old neighborhood.

 - Fahadan Neighborhood in Yazd: Walk through the maze-like alleys to get a feel of how it has been all these years.
 The well-preserved millennial town still has dwellers.
 The clay buildings and narrow alleys were designed in a way that is cool in the hot weather of the desert.